The engine is live

 For decades, creation was the chokepoint.

 Writing the song, filming the movie, building the product.
-Whoever owned the means of creation owned the outcome.
+Whoever owned the means of creation largely owned the outcome.
 That era is ending.

 Spektra is the engine built for that world.